The Common Blue Violet is a native perennial forb, only 4 to 6 inches high.

 Seed: The chasmogamous flowers - the open ones - can self pollinate or cross pollinate, but seldom set seed as they tend to bloom before there are many insects about.
 Seed is produced by the cleistogamous flowers, which form a 3 chambered seed capsule, which when mature, unfolds into three arms, splits open and ejects the seeds which are brown, teardrop shape, about 1.5 mm wide by 2 mm long.

 Varieties: Over time a number of what were once considered separate species or varieties, have been grouped in V. sororia.
 Within this group there is considerable color variation in the petals, and variety in leaf shape.
-Today, the position taken by Flora of North America is that there is no reason for these numerous species and varieties and the only form that might be treated separately is the color form of V. sororia forma priceana, known as the Confederate Violet where the petals are a grayish white with violet veining.
-However, several former varieties of V. sororia are now treated as separate species - V. missouriensis, the Missouri Violet and V. affinis, Le Conte's or Sand Violet.
+Today, the position taken by Flora of North America is that there is no reason for these numerous species and varieties and the only form that might be treated separately is the color form of V. sororia forma priceana, known as the Confederate Violet which the American Violet Society defines as varigated white-gray transitioning to purple with a yellow-green center.
+The name comes from the color resemblence to the gray-white/navy lbue color combinations of the Civil War Confederate States uniforms.
+However, going in the opposite direction, several plants that were once considered varieties of V. sororia are now treated as separate species - V. missouriensis, the Missouri Violet and V. affinis, Le Conte's or Sand Violet.
 Minnesota authorities follow the Flora in this.

 Habitat: The Common Blue Violet of meadows and woods blooms in numerous places in the Woodland Garden.
 Found throughout Minnesota it is difficult to distinguish in passing from the numerous similar violets found in the State.
 You may have this species growing in your lawn.
 It grows from a thick horizontal fleshy rhizome.
 These form laterals which then produce clone plants in large colonies.
 They prefer rich soils, moist to mesic conditions and only partial sun.
 In full sun, the plants will dry up in summer when not in a moist location.